 - 1 Lime – zest and juice

-- Marinate Chicken: In a large Ziploc bag combine lime juice, zest, 1 clove of garlic, cumin, 1 teaspoon of salt and pepper.
+Marinate Chicken: In a large zip-closure bag combine lime juice and zest, 1 clove of garlic, cumin, coriander 1 teaspoon of salt and 1/2 teaspoon of pepper.
 Add in chicken breasts, toss to coat and seal.
 Set aside in the refrigerator for at least 30 minutes, up to overnight, turning occasionally to coat evenly.

 - Prepare the Salsa: Place all ingredients in a medium bowl.
 Gently stir to combine.
 Season to taste with salt.
 Set aside in the refrigerator until ready to use.

-- For the Chicken & Rice: Heat 1 tablespoon of olive oil in a large, deep skillet over medium-high heat.
-Add chicken to the skillet and cook 1-2 minutes per side, until chicken is lightly browned.
-Remove chicken to a clean plate and set aside.
+Brown the Chicken: Remove chicken from marinade and discard the marinade.
+Heat 1 tablespoon of olive oil in a large, deep skillet over medium-high to high heat.
+Add chicken to the skillet and cook about 1-2 minutes per side, or until chicken is lightly browned.
+(SEE NOTE) .
+Remove chicken and transfer to a clean plate.
+Set aside.

-- Pour off the fat and wipe the pan clean with paper towels.
-Return skillet to stove top over medium-high heat and add in remaining ½ tablespoon of oil.
+Add the vegetables and rice: Adjust heat under skillet to medium-high heat.
+Add in the remaining ½ tablespoon of oil.
 Add in onions and season with salt and pepper.
 Sauté until translucent, about 3-4 minutes.
 Add in garlic and rice, and cook for 1 minute, stirring to coat.

-- Add in the chilies, juice of one lime, stock and water.
+Add the liquid: Add in the chilies, juice of one lime, stock and water.
 Bring the rice to a simmer and cook for 30 seconds.
 Place chicken breasts on top of rice.
-Reduce heat to medium-low and cover.
+Reduce heat to maintain a gentle simmer.
+COVER.
 Cook for 22-25 minutes, or until liquid is absorbed and chicken is cooked through (internal temperature of 165 degrees F).
+(SEE NOTE)